 - Learn to visualize the gluten free bread dough.
 It should look shiny and stiff, just like cake batter.
 It will not be as thick as cookie dough.

 - When you add water or liquids to your flour mix, add it slowly.
 Different types of flour and mixes behave differently, so I do not recommend just dumping the water in.
 You should expect a stiff dough.
 If you happen to add too much water, simply sprinkle some rice flour until you've reached the desired consistency of your dough.

-- Digital thermometerare very useful for gluten-free baking.
+- Digital thermometers are very useful for gluten-free baking.
 To avoid overcooking or taking your bread out too early, buy a thermometer and eliminate the need to guess!
-I like my bread to reach the temperature of about 208 degrees F, which is higher than regular bread. s
+I like my bread to reach a temperature of about 208 degrees F, which is higher than regular bread.

-- If your end product is gummy in the center- or it falls in the middle- the problem is most likely too much liquid.
+- If your end product is gummy in the center—or if it falls in the middle—the problem is most likely too much liquid.
 Use 2-4 tablespoons less when you mix the batter or dough next time.
 Add only a little liquid at a time to achieve the consistency you need.
 If it happens often, your flours may be damp or your oven too cool.
 Or you may be taking the baked good out of the oven too soon; if so, bake it longer.

-When you bake with gluten-free flour and ingredients, try to be open minded and forgiving.
+When you bake with gluten-free flour and ingredients, try to be open-minded and forgiving.
 Yes, you will mess up.
 You will make mistakes.
-Gluten free baking is like driving a stick shift car.
+Gluten-free baking is like driving a stick shift car.
 It’s hard and weird at first, but with patience and practice it will become a valuable skill.
 And don’t beat yourself up if the loaf of bread comes out hard as rock.
-If that happens, just feed it to your dog or grind in up in a food processor and use as bread crumbs for entrée recipes.
+If that happens, just feed it to your dog or grind it up in a food processor and use as bread crumbs for entrée recipes.
 That’s just part of baking, really.
 Have fun!